alphapeter/filecommander/readme.md

  1. Compile and start the backend application, let it listen to port 8080
- 2. Start webpack-dev-server run `webpack-dev-server` in the frontend directory
+ 2. Start webpack-dev-server run `npm start` in the frontend directory
  3. browse to `localhost:8000` with your favourite browser
  4. _make your changes to the code_ and it will update in the browser as you save
+ 5. press `ctrl + c` to stop the dev server

 ## Compile the front end code
- * Run `webpack ... something something *TODO*`
- * Run `webpack ...` to update the go giles
+ * Run `npm run build` to run webpack en embed the content into go
  * Compile the go source with the updated front end code